-\end{lemma} \begin{remark} We stress that if we only know $\gamma_n=o(n)$ as assumed in the statement of Theorem~\ref{thm:local-conv}, we can at least choose $k_n$ equals an (arbitrary) large constant $k\in\N$.
-This suffices in any case to show local convergence towards the $\UIHPQ_p$; see Proposition~\ref{prop:couplingQnUIHPQ} below.
-Lemma~\ref{lem:pforest} may be seen as a complement to the results on coupling of trees in~\cite{BaMiRa}; it treats a regime not considered in that work. \end{remark} \begin{proof} We write $\P_n$ for the conditional law of $(\tr_i)_{1\leq i\leq k_n}$ given $\sum_{i=1}^{\sigma_n}|\tr_i|=n$, and $\Q_n$ for the (unconditioned) law of $(\tr_i^{(p)})_{1\leq i\leq k_n}$.
-Given a family $\f$ of $k_n$ trees, we write $\bv(\f)$ for the sum of their sizes, i.e., the total number of edges.
-Note that
+\end{lemma} \begin{remark} We stress that in particular, we can choose $k_n$ equals an arbitrary large constant $k\in\N$.
+This suffices to show local convergence towards the $\UIHPQ_p$; see Proposition~\ref{prop:couplingQnUIHPQ} below.
+Lemma~\ref{lem:pforest} may be seen as a complement to the results on coupling of trees in~\cite{BaMiRa}; it treats a regime not considered in that work. \end{remark}

-We now proceed in two steps.
-First, we show that for each $\varepsilon>0$, there exists a constant $K>0$ such that